cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 $ npm run serve
 ```

 Navigate to [localhost:8080](http://localhost:8080/).
-You can see that, on the client side, no wallets have been created or imported yet.
-Keep it simple and load Alice's wallet in the GUI to have some tokens.
-To achieve that, you need to use the mnemonic for Alice, which you can find in the output of the `starport chain serve` command, and copy and paste it to _import a wallet_.
+On the client side no wallets have been created or imported yet.
+Load Alice's wallet in the GUI to have some tokens.
+You will need to use the mnemonic for Alice which you can find in the output of the `starport chain serve` command.
+Copy and paste it to _import a wallet_.

 Now you should see the balance of Alice's account and can act on her behalf.

 Select **Custom Type** in the sidebar to see custom types.
-There are no custom types yet - this page is empty for now.
-Let's remedy that in a second.
+There are no custom types yet, this page is empty for now.

 <HighlightBox type="tip">